lyft/clutch/docs/advanced/chaos-experimentation.md

         - type.googleapis.com/envoy.extensions.filters.http.fault.v3.HTTPFault
 ```

-### Redis experiments
+### Redis Chaos experiments

-To perform Redis experiments, there is a specific module that is used to process the Redis experiments data.
+To perform Redis Chaos experiments, there is a specific module that is used to process the Redis Chaos experiments data.
 You will need below component in addition to the above Experimentation components.
 Also, keep in mind that Redis experiments can be only be run with the use of RTDS (and not ECDS).

 | Component Name                                | Description |
 | --------------------------------------------- | ----------- |
-| `clutch.module.chaos.redisexperimentation`    | Module which is responsible for orchestrating the Redis experiments
+| `clutch.module.chaos.redisexperimentation`    | Module which is responsible for orchestrating the Redis Chaos experiments

 #### Frontend Config